-Remember not only does it give you these Buy Box advantages it also means less work and more profit on most items.
+Remember, not only does it give you these Buy Box advantages, but it also means less work and more profit on most items.

-If you sell on other platforms and want to control your inventory remember you can still use Multi-Channel Fulfilment (MCF).
-With MCF you can fulfil orders from other platforms from your FBA inventory.
+If you sell on other platforms and want to control your inventory, remember you can still use Multi-Channel Fulfillment (MCF).
+With MCF, you can fulfill orders from other platforms from your FBA inventory.

 Another option is to just maintain a minimum stock level at FBA and replenish it when required.

-TOP TIP: This is also a good way to avoid being suspended for a high ODR%.
-If you get suspended you will have to appeal which can take weeks or months to resolve and you will not be getting any orders while you wait.
+PRO TIP: This is also a good way to avoid being suspended for a high ODR%.
+If you get suspended, you will have to appeal, which can take weeks or months to resolve and you will not be getting any orders while you wait.

 This strategy works well and is a great way ‘bully’ other sellers off their Buy Box position and to take over on new products.